ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 </figcaption>
 </figure>

 A few years later in March 1879, Edward Mills arrives in Mott's Corners and takes over operation of the store shortly thereafter.
 The following news item from Mott's Corners, approximately nine months after the Mills family arrived, describes a "firm of Mills & Co.", and I believe this is likely an early reference to Edward's business, and if true, it would seem to indicate that Edward still had co-owners, possibly still including Charles M. Pine and James A. Hillyer, who were his partners in the {{% pagelink "corfu" "Corfu store" %}}.
-By the 1890's the store was referenced simply as "E. H. Mills".
+By the 1890's the store was referenced simply as "E. H. Mills", and informally called "Mills' Store".
+(Charles Pine was financially ruined by his son Alverade in early 1891 and he died in 1897.)

 {{% fig "brookton/1879-12-03-Ithaca-Daily-Journal-Ithaca-NY-p4" "500" /%}}